 \emph{{\bf Skolem Theorem}\cite{ShoreyTijdeman2008}, \cite{Skolem1934}{\bf:} If the coefficients of the linear recurrence sequence are rational, then the set $\Zstroke(u)$ is a union of finitely many arithmetic progressions together with a finite set.}

 Subsequent extensions of this result were developed by Mahler, Lech, and others \cite{Lech1953, Mahler1935, MahlerCassels1956}, who demonstrated that when the coefficients are rational or algebraic, the set of zeros can be expressed as a finite combination of isolated points and arithmetic progressions.
 However, their proofs did not provide constructive methods.
-Later, Berstel and Mignotte \cite{BerstelMignotte1976} offered an effective approach specifically for identifying these arithmetic progressions.
+Later, Berstel and Mignotte \cite{BerstelMignotte1976} offered an effective approach specifically to identify these arithmetic progressions.

-For non-degenerate linear recurrence sequences, the main challenge is to precisely determine their zero-multiplicity.
-Some advancements have been achieved for sequences with integer coefficients and small order, as discussed in \cite{Berstel1974}, \cite{Beukers1991}, \cite{BeukersTijdeman1984}, and \cite{Ward1959}.
-For linear recurrence sequences of order $k\geq 4$, astronomical bounds depending on $k$ are known (e.g., Schmidt \cite{Schmidt1999} showed that $\Zstroke(u) \leq \exp(\exp(\exp(3k\log k)))$).
+For non-degenerate linear recurrence sequences, the primary challenge is to precisely determine their zero multiplicity.
+Some advances have been achieved for sequences with integer coefficients and small order as discussed in \cite{Berstel1974}, \cite{Beukers1991}, \cite{BeukersTijdeman1984}, and \cite{Ward1959}.
+For linear recurrence sequences of order $k\geq 4$, astronomical bounds depending on $k$ are known (e. g., Schmidt \cite{Schmidt1999} showed that $\Zstroke(u) \leq \exp(\exp(\exp(3k\log k)))$).
 For sequences with algebraic coefficients, van der Poorten and Schlickewei \cite{PoortenSchlickewei1991} derived bounds depending both on $k$ and the degree of the field $\mathbb{Q}(a_1,\ldots,a_k)$.
-If the characteristic polynomial has real roots, Hagedorn \cite{Hagedorn2005} proved that $\Zstroke(u) \leq 2k-3$.
-Garc\~ia et al. solved the skolem problem for $k-$generalized Fibonacci numbers in \cite{ggl2020} and \cite{ggl2024}.
+If the characteristic polynomial has real roots, Hagedorn \cite{Hagedorn2005} proved $\Zstroke(u) \leq 2k-3$.
+Garc\'{i}a et al. solved the Skolem problem for $k$-generalized Fibonacci numbers in \cite{ggl2020} and \cite{ggl2024}.

-This paper focuses on analyzing the zero-multiplicity of the $k-$generalized Pell sequence $(P_n^{(k)})_{n \in \mathbb{Z}}$ extended to negative indices $n$ using the relation
+This paper focuses on analyzing the zero-multiplicity of the $k$-generalized Pell sequence $(P_n^{(k)})_{n \in \mathbb{Z}}$ extended to negative indices $n$ using the relation

 Below are some specific values and ranges of negative indices $n \leq 0$ relevant to the zero-multiplicity of this sequence: